johnjackoleary/cfi-commonplace-book/Filed/Complete VFR Preflight Checklist.md

-This is a complete list of all preflight actions and checks (everything the pilot should do prior to starting the engine) as required either by regulation or best practice.
+This is a complete list of all preflight actions and checks (everything the pilot should do prior to starting the engine) as required either by regulation or best practice.^[At least, as complete as we could get it!]
 We recommend that the student distill this into a personal checklist for daily use.

 ## Pilot
 - [ ] [[IMSAFE|I.M.S.A.F.E.]]